wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-Major upgrade includes enhanced functionality, internationalization, and a new image upload field
+Major upgrade includes internationalization, improvements to CSV import/export, and a new image upload field.

 = 0.9.6 =
 Important upgrade fixes 2 bugs and provides improved functionality.